dccuchile/wefe/doc/about.rst

 RNSB
 ----

-Relative Negative Sentiment Bias (RNSB), presented in the paper A transparent framework for evaluating unintended demographic bias in word embeddings.
+Relative Negative Sentiment Bias (RNSB), presented in the paper "*A transparent* *framework for evaluating unintended demographic bias in word embeddings*".

 RNSB receives as input queries with two attribute sets :math:`A_1` and :math:`A_2` and two or more target sets, and thus has a template of the